tmeier-lang/wallpaper-rotator-extension/README.md

         ```bash
         gnome-extensions enable "$UUID"
         ```
-    * Or, open the **Extensions** application (or GNOME Tweaks) and enable "Wallpaper Rotator" using the toggle switch.
-Ensure you are running a compatible GNOME Shell version (42, 43, or 44).
+    * Or, open the **Extensions** application (or GNOME Tweaks) and enable "Wallpaper Rotator".

 ## Usage

-Once installed and enabled on a compatible GNOME version:
+Once installed and enabled:

-1. Find the **Wallpaper Rotator icon** in your GNOME top panel.
+1. Find the **Wallpaper Rotator icon** (a stylized image icon) in your GNOME top panel.
 2. Click the icon to open the menu.
+3. View the current wallpaper preview and status.
-3. Use the **toggle switch** to enable or disable automatic rotation.
+4. Use the **toggle switches** to enable/disable auto-rotation or random order.
-4. Navigate manually using the **"Previous"**, **"Next"**, or **"Random"** menu items.
+5. Navigate manually using the **"<" (Previous)**, **">" (Next)**, or **center (Random)** buttons.
+Hover over "<" or ">" to preview.
+6. Click **"Refresh Wallpaper List"** to rescan the source directory.
-5. Click **"Settings"** to open the configuration window.
+7. Click **"Settings"** to open the configuration window.

 ## Configuration

-You can customize the extension's behavior via the Settings window accessed from the extension's menu:
+Customize the extension via the Settings window (accessed from the extension's menu):

 * **Wallpaper Directory:** Select the folder containing your desired wallpaper images.
-Ensure the folder contains readable image files (e.g., `.jpg`, `.png`, `.jpeg`).
-(Default: *None - must be set by user*)
+Ensure the folder exists and contains readable image files (e.g., `.jpg`, `.png`, `.webp`).
+(Defaults to your system's `Pictures` folder if not set).
-* **Rotation Interval (minutes):** Set how frequently the wallpaper should change automatically.
+* **Rotation Interval (minutes):** Set how frequently the wallpaper should change automatically when auto-rotate is on.
 (Default: `60` minutes.
-Allowed range: `1` to `1440` minutes).
+Valid range: `1` to `1440`).
+* **Random Order:** Toggle whether wallpapers rotate sequentially or randomly when auto-rotate is on.

 ## Source Code Structure

-The source code repository contains the following key files:
+The source code repository contains the following key files and directories (**icons are now in icons/**):

 wallpaper-rotator-extension/
-├── .gitignore
+├── .gitignore          # Optional Git ignore file
-├── extension.js
+├── extension.js        # Main extension logic
-├── icon-dark.svg
-├── icon-light.svg
-├── metadata.json
+├── metadata.json       # Extension metadata (UUID, versions, etc.)
-├── prefs.js
+├── prefs.js            # Code for the Settings dialog UI
+├── stylesheet.css      # Optional CSS for styling menu/dialog
+├── icons/              # Panel icons (light/dark variants)
-├── README.md
+│   ├── icon-dark.svg
+│   └── icon-light.svg
+├── images/             # Optional: For README screenshots │   ├── screenshot1.png # Main menu screenshot
+│   └── screenshot2.png # Settings menu screenshot
-├── schemas/
+├── schemas/            # GSettings schema definition
 │   └── org.gnome.shell.extensions.wallpaper-rotator.gschema.xml
-└── stylesheet.css
+└── README.md           # This file

-*Note: The `gschemas.compiled` file is generated during installation within the `schemas` directory in your installation path (`~/.local/share/gnome-shell/extensions/$UUID/`), not stored in the source repository.*
+*Note: The compiled schema file (`gschemas.compiled`) is generated during installation inside the `schemas` directory within your installation path (`~/.local/share/gnome-shell/extensions/$UUID/schemas/`), it is not stored in the source repository.*

 ## Troubleshooting

-* **Extension Not Loading/Enabled:** Verify you are running a compatible GNOME Shell version (42, 43, or 44).
-Double-check that the installation directory name under `~/.local/share/gnome-shell/extensions/` exactly matches the UUID: `wallpaper-rotator-extension@tmeier-lang.github.io`.
-Ensure you've restarted GNOME Shell and tried enabling via the Extensions app.
-Check GNOME Shell logs (`journalctl /usr/bin/gnome-shell -f`) for errors.
+* **Extension Not Loading/Enabled:** Verify compatibility with your GNOME Shell version.
+Double-check the installation directory name matches the UUID exactly: `wallpaper-rotator-extension@tmeier-lang.github.io`.
+Ensure GNOME Shell was restarted.
+Check logs (`journalctl /usr/bin/gnome-shell -f` or Logs app) for errors related to the UUID.
+Check that icon files were copied correctly into `$INSTALL_PATH/icons/`.
-* **Settings Not Working / Not Saving:** Ensure you ran `glib-compile-schemas "$INSTALL_PATH/schemas/"` correctly during installation.
-Verify the schema ID `org.gnome.shell.extensions.wallpaper-rotator` in `metadata.json` matches the ID inside the `.gschema.xml` file.
+* **Settings Not Working / Not Saving:** Ensure `glib-compile-schemas "$INSTALL_PATH/schemas/"` ran successfully *after* copying files.
+Verify the schema ID in `metadata.json` and the `.gschema.xml` file match (`org.gnome.shell.extensions.wallpaper-rotator`).
-* **Wallpapers Not Changing:** Verify the selected Wallpaper Directory exists, contains valid image files, and the extension has permission to read it.
-Check the Rotation Interval setting.
+* **Wallpapers Not Changing:** Confirm the selected Wallpaper Directory exists, contains supported image files (`.png`, `.jpg`, `.webp`, etc.), and that your user has read permissions for the folder and files.
+Check the Rotation Interval and ensure Auto-Rotate is enabled.
+Use "Refresh Wallpaper List" if you added images recently.
+* **Preview Not Showing/Correct:** Check file permissions for images.
+Ensure images haven't been deleted.
+If hover preview seems stuck, try closing and reopening the menu.

 ## Contributing / Bug Reports